arnaudbos/i-rant/content/j-on-the-beach-malaga-2018-review.md

 [The video is now available on Youtube.](https://youtu.be/2ylIl_QToq4)

-## Jonas Boner — Designing Events-First Microservices
+## Jonas Boner — Designing Event-First Microservices

 "Designing Event-First Microservices", is a talk about event sourcing by [Mr Jonas Bonér](https://twitter.com/jboner).